What is DevOps - The Guide to Benefits, Principles and Metrics

 • Understand that DevOps is first about people & culture, then about process & practices, and lastly about tech & tools, and automation.

-• Educate everyone in a DevOps team about the entire value stream — from software ideation to design, UX, development, testing, delivery, deployment, CX, and maintenance.
+• Educate everyone in your team about the entire value stream — from software ideation to design, UX, development, testing, delivery, deployment, CX, and maintenance.

 • Invest in building robust foundations of automation, configuration management, and continuous delivery principles.